 5. Paper Dinosaurs

 Next on our easy origami animals list is one that mainly lives on the ground and is already extinct–the dinosaur!
-That’s right, you shouldn’t be restricted to creating origami animals that are currently still living on this planet, go even further with creating animals that are extinct!

 For this origami dinosaur, start with a square piece of colored paper or origami paper, then create markers by folding triangles on both sides, then a square in the middle.
 With each fold, you are supposed to flatten your paper afterward.